Morning Notes 11.28.12

 If and when we confirm a new inflationary phase, we may be able to set it and forget it for a several weeks to a few months.
 That is the current plan, pending a disturbance that seems to be kicking in now.

-Have cash, have patience and you will be strong.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
+Have cash, have patience and you will be strong.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas, or the Free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
+Oh, and follow @BiiwiiNFTRH.
 Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade